opleary/PHP2650Project/index.md

-In standard survival analysis, the **survival function**, S(t) is what defines the probability that the event of interest has **not** yet happened at time = t.
+In standard survival analysis, the **survival function**, S(t) is what defines the probability that the event of interest has **not** yet happened at time = t.[4]

 <img src="https://render.githubusercontent.com/render/math?math=\Large S(t) = P(T &gt; t)"/>

 S(t) is non-increasing and ranges between 0 and 1.
-The hazard function on the other hand is defined as the instantaneous risk of an individual experiencing the event of interest within a small time frame.
+The **hazard function** on the other hand is defined as the instantaneous risk of an individual experiencing the event of interest within a small time frame[5].

 <img src="https://render.githubusercontent.com/render/math?math=\Large h(t) = lim_{\delta t \rightarrow 0} \frac{Pr(t \le T \le t + \delta t | T&gt; t)}{\delta t}"/>